 The photos below show Mike Simons using our Dirt Devil AC-powered hand held vacuum cleaner to clean the floor in two different trucks he drove.

 In this truck, there was ridged vinyl in the front part of the tractor and ultra short pile carpeting in the sleeper area.

 Mike is using the vacuum to suck dirt out of the hard-to-reach area under the gear stick cover.

 He is sitting on our portable toilet while vacuuming.

 In this truck, the entire floor was covered with vinyl.
 No carpet!
 Hurray!

 Here, Mike is vacuuming the rather smooth vinyl floor just inside the sleeper area.

 Two power cords are visible: the unit's black power cord and an off-white cord, which was part of a surge protector plugged into a battery-connected inverter stored in the cabinet.

 Mike had moved our portable toilet to clean the area where it had been placed.

-Compare features with our Hand Held Vacuum Cleaner Comparison table.
+Compare features with our Hand Held Vacuum Cleaner Comparison, available through our Free Downloads page.
 Evaluate for yourself which features work best for you.